 Commuting students are those who do not live on campus and do not plan on signing a housing contract.
-All commuting students are required to complete the acknowledgement of the Drug-Free Campus Policy by January 1.
-The form can be found online via the New Students tab on the College’s Portal.
+All commuting students are required to complete the acknowledgment of the Drug-Free Campus Policy.
 Commuting students can visit the Office of Student Activities in the Campus Center for support with parking passes, lockers, study spaces, and much more.

-Staying connected to your professors, classmates, family and friends is important.
-Most students bring their own personal computer or laptop to campus, though computers are available for use in the library and in computer labs across campus.
+Staying connected to your professors, classmates, family, and friends is important.
 Each student living on campus is provided with Internet access through our residential network.
-Wireless access to the Internet is available in all academic and residential buildings, in the library, and at the Campus Center.
-College email and Portal accounts will be available typically within two business days, after your commitment deposit has been processed.
+Wireless access to the Internet is also available in all academic and residential buildings, in the library, and at the Campus Center.
+Most students bring their own personal computer or laptop to campus, though computers are available for use in the College library and in computer labs.

 Liberal Arts Seminars

 All first-year students and all residential students are required to have a meal plan.
 Students, including commuters, may select one of the meal plan options.
-In addition to traditional dining in the campus Great Room dining hall, you may also use your plan to purchase meals from the Grab-n-Go on the north side of campus, for quick breakfasts and lunches on the go.
-Dining (flex) dollars associated with the meal plans can be used in the Great Room, the Daily Grind, and The Pub, for late-night food and beverages.
+In addition to traditional dining in the campus Great Room dining hall, you may also use your plan to purchase meals from the Grab-n-Go on the north side of campus, which provides quick breakfasts and lunches on the go.
+Dining (flex) dollars associated with the meal plans can be used in the Great Room, the Daily Grind, and at The Pub, which has late-night food and beverages.

 Parking on Campus

-During January Orientation and through the first two weeks of every semester, commuting students and their families may park in any lot on campus.
+Through the first two weeks of every semester, commuting students and their families may park in any lot on campus.
 For semester parking passes, students can visit the College’s Portal and follow My Student Account > Account Management > Vehicle Registration to submit a request.